GolzitskyNikolay/SPEAC-analysis/Readme.md

  <img src="https://github.com/GolzitskyNikolay/SPEAC_analysis/blob/master/img/2.PNG" width="700">

 Also, to change the default settings, you need to use the class ***`SpeacSettings`***.
-Нou need to give an object of this class as the third argument of this function.
+You need to give an object of this class as the third argument of this function.

 Example:
  ```Python